 The city encourages residents to remove buckthorn from their yards.
 By leaving it in your yard, particularly the female, berry-producing plants, there is a greater chance of it spreading through your neighborhood.

 Small seedlings can be removed by hand or by using a hoe.
 For larger shrubs up to 2.5 inches in diameter, a weed wrench is available for use through the city.
 Call 651-730-2740 to reserve.

-Residents may drop off their buckthorn for free at Oakdale Public Works, 1900 Hadley Avenue N. Hours: 7 AM-3:30 PM.
+Residents may drop off their buckthorn for free at Oakdale Public Works located at 1900 Hadley Avenue North between the hours of 7 AM to 3:30 PM.

 Annual Buckthorn Curbside Collection Program